-- 1. All the I2C pins require external pull-up - 2.
-IO12 and IO13 can only be general purpose input pins (not output).
+4. IO12 and IO13 can only be General purpose input pins (not output).

-4.12.2.1 GPIO interrupts
+3.12.2.1 GPIO interrupts

-Each IO in GPIO mode can be used as interrupt source from external signal.
+Each I/O in GPIO mode can be used as an interrupt source from external signal.
 The trigger event is both edge and level sensitive according to configuration.
-All the configuration are reported in table below.
+All the configurations are reported in the table below.

-Table 126.
+Table 131.
 GPIO interrupt modes